PrestaShop/docs/contribute/contribute-pull-requests/contribute_using_docker.md

 # How to become a Core Contributor using Docker

 If you're reading this, thank you!
 This means you're interested in contributing to PrestaShop.
 You probably are a PrestaShop developer, and your use of the project is slightly different from ours.
-For instance, there are few differences between PrestaShop 1.7 (the release) and the branch 1.7 of PrestaShop in the GitHub repository.
-This is because we create a release usable by everyone from our sources.
+For instance, there are few differences between a PrestaShop zip release package and the GitHub repository.
+This is because the release package is a build, whereas the GitHub repository contains the sources.

 To be able to contribute you need: